NRGLook/Modsen/TestTask/README.md

 ## To-Do

 - [ ] Add advanced functionality for image augmentation from libraries such as albumentations, imgaug, and augmentor.
-Compare the performance of these libraries with each other.
 - [ ] Create artificial images using generative AI.

 ## License

-This project is licensed under the MIT License.
+This project is licensed by Ilya Tsikhanionak